Tapojit/Predicting-IT-cortex-output-using-DNN-and-analysis-MIT-/Comprehensive reliability analysis/README.md

 This metric of determining reliability is used in Cadieu et al.(2)

 The implementations are in a modular form, that is, multiple functions used for loss calculation and crossvalidation are in object form, so that anyone can create their own loss/crossvalidation implementation and pass them as arguments.
 Loss function objects here end with *_LM* filename, whereas regression crossvalidation object ends with *_RCV* filename.
-Only one regression crossvalidation object is here, whose usage will be shown for the purpose of this experiment.
+Only one regression crossvalidation object is here, whose usage will be shown for the purpose of this project.

 For this example, V4 multiunit matrix will be used as covariate matrix.